Information for Travellers

 - Passports and Visas

-Campus Travel will assist with any matters relating to passports, visas and other customs/immigration requirements connected to the business trip, however the traveller is responsible for their passport status, including the cost of renewals or passport photos.
-The University will only meet the costs of visas for those travellers who require them for University-related business travel, refer to the Campus Travel website.
+FCM Travel will assist with any matters relating to passports, visas and other customs/immigration requirements connected to the business trip, however the traveller is responsible for their passport status, including the cost of renewals or passport photos.
+The University will only meet the costs of visas for those travellers who require them for University-related business travel.

 - Medical Expenses / Advice / Vaccinations